g2384/Life-In-The-UK/Facts.md

 To apply to become a permanent resident or citizen of the UK, you will need to **speak and read English** and have **a good understanding of life** in the UK.

 A Formula 1 **Grand Prix** event is held in the UK **each** year and a number of British Grand Prix drivers have won the Formula 1 World Championship.

+# Religion

+- The UK is historically a **Christian** country.
+- There are religious buildings for other religions all over the UK.
+This includes:
+  - Islamic mosques,
+  - Hindu temples,
+  - Jewish synagogues,
+  - Sikh gurdwaras
+  - Buddhist temples
+- Everyone has the legal right to choose their religion, or to choose not to practise a religion.

+## Christian Churches

+- In England, there is a **constitutional link** between Church and state.
+- The official Church of the state is the **Church of England** (called the **Anglican Church** in other countries and the **Episcopal Church** in Scotland and the United States).
+It is a **Protestant** Church and has existed since the **Reformation** in the **1530s**.
+- The **monarch** is the head of the Church of England.
+- The spiritual leader of the Church of England is the **Archbishop of Canterbury**.
+- The monarch has the right to select the Archbishop and other senior church officials, but usually the choice is made by the **Prime Minister** and a **committee** appointed by the Church.
+- Several Church of England bishops sit in the **House of Lords**.
+- In Scotland, the national Church is the **Church of Scotland**, which is a **Presbyterian** Church.
+It is governed by **ministers and elders**.
+The chairperson of the General Assembly of the Church of Scotland is the **Moderator**, who is appointed for **one year** only and often speaks on behalf of that Church.
+- There is **no established Church** in Wales or Northern Ireland.
+- Other Protestant Christian groups in the UK are:
+  - Baptists
+  - Methodists
+  - Presbyterians
+  - Quakers
+- There are also other denominations of Christianity, the biggest of which is **Roman Catholic**.
+- Only Scotland and Northern Ireland have their patron saint’s day as an official holiday (although in Scotland not all businesses and Offices will close).
+Events are held across Scotland, Northern Ireland and the rest of the country, especially where there are a lot of people of Scottish, Northern Irish and Irish heritage.
+- While the patron saints’ days are no longer public holidays in England and Wales, they are still celebrated.
+Parades and small festivals are held all over the two countries.

 # Customs and traditions